2019 Cohort Courses and Schedule

 Contact the Coordinator

-Prompted by the promise of Christ's soon return, the Doctor of Ministry (DMin) program at Andrews University is designed to develop spiritually mature and responsible professionals in ministry for worldwide church leadership.
-The DMin Urban Ministry concentration prepares participants for the specific challenges and opportunities of transforming multiple generations within congregations and the community at large.
+The Doctor of Ministry (DMin) program at Andrews University is designed to develop spiritually mature and responsible professionals in ministry around the world.
+The Intergenerational Church concentration aims to prepare ministers for the specific challenges and opportunities of transforming multiple generations within congregations and the community at large.

-The following nine learning modalities will be included in the concentration's andragogy:
+The following learning modalities will be include din the concentration's andragogy:

 The program is delivered in the cohort model, wherein participants proceed through the sequence of courses together.
 Study and learning are year-round, with pre-intensive, during-intensive, and post-intensive activities and experiences.
 Pre-intensive assignment preparation can begin as early as six months prior to an intensive.
 There are four annual teaching sessions presented by ministry professionals.
 During the program you will participate in regional work groups, follow a ministry development plan, read and reflect on the best literature in your concentration area, and develop and evaluate a professional project within the context of your own congregational or other leadership responsibilities.

 Cohorts are identified by the year in which they formed.
-For example, if you are a member of a cohort that formed in 2015, during the five-six years you expect to be in the program, the title of your group will be "the 2015 Urban Ministry Cohort."
+For example, if you are a member of a cohort that formed in 2018, during the five-six years you expect to be in the program, the title of your group will be "the 2018 Intergenerational Church Cohort."

-Cohorts are identified by the year in which they formed.
-Cohort participants will take these courses and modules:
+Cohorts are identified by the year in which they begin.
+Cohort participants will take these courses and study modules:

-Course requirements and schedule for the cohort that begins in 2019:
+Course requirements and schedule for the cohort to form in 2019:

 Daily schedule for intensive